CityOfNewYork/ACCESS-NYC/wp-content/plugins/query-monitor-twig-profile/readme.txt

 `

 = Privacy Statement =
-Query Monitor Twig Profile is private by default and always will be.
+Query Monitor Twig Profile data is private by default and always will be.
 It does not persistently store any of the data that it collects.
 It does not send data to any third party, nor does it include any third party resources.

 == Screenshots ==
-1. The Twig profile tab in Query Monitor (light mode)
+1. The Twig profile tab in Query Monitor (dark mode)
-2. The Twig profile tab in Query Monitor (dark mode)
+2. The Twig profile tab in Query Monitor (light mode)

 == Changelog ==
+1.3.1
+* Maintenance: Do not upload the `node_modules` folder of webcomponent to the plugin repository.

+1.3.0
+* Adds history mode.
+Save your profiles and view them later to see the impact of your changes.
+Compare profiles over multiple pages, and more.
+* Automatically integrates with clarkson-core:^1.0

 1.2.0
 * Adds blackfire.io profile downloads.